Friday, April 29, 2022

 grab at my lying face.

-pain and tragedy
+tragedy

 cloaked in whirlwinds of grunion,

-hover judicious.
+hovers judicious.

-so many emotions lost,
+so many emotions lost

-heroic, truthful, sexual
+heroic, truthful, sexual--

-betrayed by venetian slits green and blue,
+shunned by venetian slits green and yellow,

-or urgent coral-
+or the solar coral-

 diffracted chrysanthemum.

-this ocean, ripe of banishment,
+ripe of banishment,

-dangerous with love songs;
+dangerous with love songs,

-where kraken roam in heartache--
+where kraken roam in heartache.

-dare i venture such depths,
+dare i venture down, to sink,

 of sharp teeth?